augustine0890/cloud-data-engineer/aws_data_engineer.md

   - Access third-party data for market research, financial analysis, or customer insights.
 - As data senders: eliminates the need to build and maintain any data delivery and entitlement infrastructure.
   - Share your own data (e.g., anonymized customer data) with partners for collaborative analytics.

+## Amazon DataSync
+- Data transfer service that simplifies, automates, and accelerates moving data between on-premises storage systems and AWS storage services, as well as between storage services.
+  - It provides the ability to schedule periodic or one-time sync tasks, handles incremental changes to keep data in sync, and can be used both initial migrations and ongoing replication tasks.
+  - The scheduling feature ensures that data is kept up to date after the initial migration with minimal manual intervention, which aligns with the team's requirements for regular, ongoing data transfers.

 ## Amazon Macie
 - Data security service that discovers sensitive data by using machine learning and pattern matching, provides visibility into data security risks, and enables automated protection against those risks.